NextronSystems/asgard-manual/setup/components.rst

         Memory: 186.0M
            CPU: 2.043s

-The installation is complete, you are ready to log into the web UI of your Management Center.
+The installation is now completed, you are ready to log into the web UI of your Management Center.